 In IM-2440-2, the Debt Mark-Up Interpretation, references to "inter-dealer trades" or "inter-dealer transactions" (that, in certain circumstances, must or may be used to determine the prevailing market price of a security -- whether in the same or similar securities as the security for which a mark-up is being calculated) do not include any inter-dealer transaction in which the Dealer that is determining prevailing market price is a party.
 In contrast, in this proposed rule filing, the term "inter-dealer transaction" (defined as "Dealer Transaction") includes all inter-dealer transactions (e.g., if Dealer A is a party to an inter-dealer transaction, from Dealer A's perspective, inter-dealer transactions means all inter-dealer transactions, including those to which Dealer A is a party).
-In this note 7 and note 8, infra, when describing various provisions of the Debt Mark-Up Interpretation, FINRA uses the term "inter-dealer transaction" to make clear that FINRA means inter-dealer transactions as used in the Debt Mark-Up Interpretation.
+In this note 6 and note 7, infra, when describing various provisions of the Debt Mark-Up Interpretation, FINRA uses the term "inter-dealer transaction" to make clear that FINRA means inter-dealer transactions as used in the Debt Mark-Up Interpretation.

-in the Debt Mark-Up Interpretation).8 Disseminating the Dealer/Customer information and the Buy/Sell information would allow Dealers to more accurately identify the type of pricing information disseminated by TRACE, and would permit them to use the information to comply with FINRA rules and the federal securities laws regarding fair prices and best execution.
+from, whether looking to a Customer Transaction or an inter-dealer transaction (as used in the Debt Mark-Up Interpretation).8 Disseminating the Dealer/Customer and the Buy/Sell data elements would allow Dealers to more accurately identify the type of pricing information disseminated by TRACE, and would permit them to use the information to comply with FINRA rules and the federal securities laws regarding fair prices and best execution.

-In view of the fact that Customer Transaction prices disseminated are "all-in prices," and the prices of Customer Transactions and Dealer Transactions are intermingled, the identification of transactions as Customer Transactions or Dealer Transactions will allow a TRACE data user to distinguish those transactions that do not include a mark-up/mark-down or a commission -- Dealer Transactions -- from transactions displayed as "all-in prices" that include Dealer mark-ups/mark-downs or commissions -- Customer Transactions.
+In view of the fact that Customer Transaction prices disseminated are "all-in prices," and the prices of Customer Transactions and Dealer Transactions are intermingled, the dissemination of data elements that identify transactions as Customer Transactions or Dealer Transactions will allow all who view the TRACE data to distinguish those transactions that do not include a mark-up/mark-down or a commission -- Dealer Transactions -- from transactions displayed as "all-in prices" that include Dealer mark-ups/mark-downs or commissions -- Customer Transactions.

-By adding the Buy/Sell information to any transaction identified as a Customer Transaction, a TRACE data user will be able to determine that, in the case of a Buy, the disseminated price includes a mark-down or a commission, or, in the case of a Sell, the disseminated price includes a mark-up or a commission.
-Thus, with both types of information, Customers that are TRACE data users will be able to knowledgeably assess and compare the disseminated "all-in price" of their purchases and sales with other Customer Transactions.
-In addition, Dealers will be able to determine approximate levels of Dealer Transaction pricing by "backing out" of a disseminated "all-in price" clearly labeled as a Customer Transaction, a mark-up (or mark-down) or commission amount if Dealer Transaction pricing is not available in TRACE for the Dealer's analyses of its mark-up (or mark-down) and its compliance with best execution obligations.
+By adding the Buy/Sell data element to any transaction identified as a Customer Transaction, anyone viewing the TRACE data will be able to determine that, in the case of a Buy, the disseminated price includes a mark-down or a commission, or, in the case of a Sell, the disseminated price includes a mark-up or a commission.
+Thus, with the two additional elements viewable in disseminated TRACE data, Customers that are TRACE data users will be able to knowledgeably assess and compare the disseminated "all-in price" of their purchases and sales with other Customer Transactions.
+In addition, Dealers will be able to determine approximate levels of Dealer Transaction pricing by

-For example, under NASD IM-2440-2, paragraph (b)(6), when a Dealer refers to transactions in similar securities, a Dealer must know the side of the market (i.e., the Buy/Sell information) to determine the relative comparability of a transaction in a similar security to the transaction that is being marked.
+For example, under NASD IM-2440-2, paragraph (b)(6), when a Dealer refers to transactions in similar securities, a Dealer must know the side of the market (i.e., Buy or Sell information) to determine the relative comparability of a transaction in a similar security to the transaction that is being marked.